 Half an hour went by from our arrival to the order for our meal being taken.
 Had I been going on to the theatre I would have been growing rather tense.
 But, of course, Sunday lunchtime isn’t a normal pre-theatre dining time and once orders were in, the food arrived promptly.
 A basket of freshly sliced baguette was accompanied by small pots of butter and tapenade.

 The pre-theatre menu has 4 options for starter and main courses.
-Starters include soup of the day (wild mushroom on the day we visited) and baked wedge of brie in filo pastry with cranberry chutney.
+Starters include soup of the day (wild mushroom on the day we visited) and a baked wedge of brie in filo pastry with cranberry chutney.
 My companion chose Chicken Liver Parfait, red onion marmalade and toast.
 A slice of parfait was tasty, the kind you might have seen in many French markets, the marmalade adding the requisite foil for the rich liver.
 My Citrus Marinated Salmon, celeriac remoulade, dill oil was pretty on the plate, generous slices of salmon surrounding a little heap of remoulade.
 The salmon tasted fresh but lacked the citrus flavour I was expecting.
-The remoulade – a dish I adore – was similarly lacking in flavour, its mustard kick rather absent.
+The remoulade – a dish I adore – was similarly lacking in flavour with the mustard kick rather absent.

 Main courses on offer included Rainbow Trout with garlic crushed new potatoes and hollandaise sauce, Gammon ham, spring onion mashed potatoes and charcuterie sauce, or beef or risotto.
 My companion chose the Beef Bourguignon and mash.
-This dish should be top notch in any French brasserie.
+This dish should be top-notch in any French brasserie.
 The portion once again was generous, the beef served attractively in a small cast iron pot.
 While the meat was tender it was strangely flavourless.
 There was no rich, red wine reduction that would tell of long, slow cooking.
 The mash was somewhat gluey rather than light.
 This was disappointing.
 I recently ate this very dish in a London gastropub where the meat was meltingly tender and its sauce so deeply flavoured that I had to mop up every last drop.

 I chose the vegetarian option – Wild Mushroom Risotto, truffle oil and crème fraiche.
 A large portion arrived looking very appetising with a pile of mushrooms on the top.
 This was the most successful dish of those we tried.
 Although a bit over salted, I liked the rosemary flavour that came through although the truffle oil was less obvious.
 The rice was al dente as it should be.